rubik/radon/docs/commandline.rst

 .. option:: -e, --exclude

-    A comma-separated list of patterns which indicate which paths to exclude from the analysis.
+   Exclude files only when their path matches one of these glob patterns.
+   Usually needs quoting at the command line.

+.. option:: -i, --ignore

+   Ignore directories when their name matches one of these glob patterns: radon won't even descend into them.
+By default, hidden directories (starting with '.') are ignored.

 .. option:: -s, --summary

    If given, at the end of the analysis a summary of the gathered metrics will be shown.

 .. option:: -j, --json

    If given, the results will be converted into JSON.

 Examples
 ++++++++